One should remember that there are two prices in the market: the price of sellers (Ask) and the price of buyers (Bid).

 The FOREX is not open on the weekend.

-Buy Limit — buy provided the future "ASK" price is equal to the pre-defined value.
+Buy Limit — to buy, when the future "Ask" price is equal to the specified value.
 The current price level is higher than the value of the placed order.
-Orders of this type are usually placed in anticipation that the security price, having fallen to a certain level, will increase;
+Execution of this type of order means that the transaction will be made at the price specified in the order or at the price that is lower.
+Orders of this type are usually placed in anticipation that the instrument price, having fallen to a certain level, will increase.

-Buy Stop — buy provided the future "ASK" price is equal to the pre-defined value.
+Buy Stop — to buy, when the future "Ask" price is equal to the specified value.
 The current price level is lower than the value of the placed order.
-Orders of this type are usually placed in anticipation that the security price, having reached a certain level, will keep increasing;
+Execution of this type of order means that the transaction will be made at the price existing at the moment when the order is executed, which may be different from the price specified in the order.
+Orders of this type are usually placed in anticipation that the instrument price, having reached a certain level, will keep increasing.

-Sell Limit — sell provided the future "BID" price is equal to the pre-defined value.
+Sell Limit — to sell, when the future "Bid" price is equal to the specified value.
 The current price level is lower than the value of the placed order.
-Orders of this type are usually placed in anticipation that the security price, having increased to a certain level, will fall;
+Execution of this type of order means that the transaction will be made at the price specified in the order or at the price that is higher.
+Orders of this type are usually placed in anticipation that the instrument price, having rising to a certain level, will decrease.

-Sell Stop — sell provided the future "BID" price is equal to the pre-defined value.
+Sell Stop — to sell, when the future "Bid" price is equal to the specified value.
 The current price level is higher than the value of the placed order.
-Orders of this type are usually placed in anticipation that the security price, having reached a certain level, will keep on falling.
+Execution of this type of order means that the transaction will be made at the price existing at the moment when the order is executed, which may be different from the price specified in the order.
+Orders of this type are usually placed in anticipation that the instrument price, having reached a certain level, will keep decreasing.

 The Smart Stop Out logic in cTrader provides maximum protection to trader’s accounts.
 This logic will replace cTrader’s Fair Stop Out logic because it uses a much more advanced algorithm.